- Topics: Shrubs Fact Sheets | Agavaceae (taxonomic family) | Agave

 None of major concern.

-This document is FPS 21, one of a series of the Environmental Horticulture, Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida.
+This document is FPS 21, one of a series of the Environmental Horticulture Department, UF/IFAS Extension.
 Original publication date September 1999.
-Revised May 2007.
-Reviewed June 2011.
-Visit the EDIS website at http://edis.ifas.ufl.edu.
+Revised August 2018.
+Visit the EDIS website at https://edis.ifas.ufl.edu for the currently supported version of this publication.